 When planning advertising campaigns, understanding the leading geographic markets in iGaming is essential.

-Therefore, the primary markets to focus on are Asia (excluding mainland China) and the US, with other regions offering additional potential.
+Therefore, the primary markets to focus on include Europe, the US, and key Asia-Pacific countries, with Latin America offering rapidly expanding additional potential.

 Most popular games